 For each holder of outstanding Ensign equity awards as of immediately prior to the spin-off, Ensign's intent is that the economic value and substantive terms and conditions associated with such awards shall effectively be maintained and continued as of immediately following the spin-off.
 Employees holding stock options who will remain employees of subsidiaries of Ensign following the distribution date will continue to hold Ensign stock options, but the number of shares covered by such award and exercise prices associated with such awards will be adjusted to maintain economic value.
-Employees holding stock options who will become employees of subsidiaries of Pennant following the distribution date will have their Ensign stock options converted into an adjusted option to purchase Pennant common stock pursuant to the Incentive Plan, and the number of shares covered by such award and exercise prices of subsidiaries of Ensign and Pennant who hold Ensign restricted stock will continue to hold Ensign restricted stock and will also receive the right to receive one share of Pennant restricted stock to which it relates.
-Cornerstone restricted stock will be converted into restricted stock of Pennant pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards and exercise prices associated with such awards and exercise prices associated to maintain economic value.
-Cornerstone stock options will be converted into Pennant stock options pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards and exercise prices associated with such awards and exercise prices associated with such awards adjusted to maintain economic value.
+Employees holding stock options who will become employees of subsidiaries of Pennant following the distribution date will have their Ensign stock options converted into an adjusted option to purchase Pennant common stock pursuant to the Incentive Plan, and the number of shares covered by such award and exercise prices will be adjusted to maintain economic value.
+Employees of subsidiaries of Ensign and Pennant who hold Ensign restricted stock will continue to hold Ensign restricted stock and will also receive the right to receive one share of Pennant restricted stock for every two shares of Ensign restricted stock held.
+The Pennant restricted stock will be subject to the same terms and conditions as the Ensign restricted stock to which it relates.
+Cornerstone restricted stock will be converted into restricted stock of Pennant pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards adjusted to maintain economic value.
+Cornerstone stock options will be converted into Pennant stock options pursuant to the Subsidiary Equity Plan, with the number of shares covered by such awards and exercise prices associated with such awards adjusted to maintain economic value.